karantyagi/Restaurant-Recommendations-with-Yelp/README.md

-# Yelp Restaurant Recommendation System  (Don't model it as a course project)
+# Yelp Restaurant Recommendation System

 > __Recommend new restaurants to Yelp users based on reviews and rating of other Yelp users__